Srekel/the-entitytainer/README.md

 A single header library for managing entity hierarchies.

-Basically a multimap implementation in C, aimed at game development.
+Basically a multimap (not really) implementation in C, aimed at game development.

 Its main purpose is to keep track of hierarchies of entities.
-This can be useful for attachments (e.g. holding a weapon in the hand) and inventory (having a piece of cheese in a bag in the backpack on the back of a character) or a workplace hierarchy, keeping track of who's the boss of who, for example.
+This can be useful for:

+* Attachments (e.g. holding a weapon in the hand) i
+* Inventory (having a piece of cheese in a bag in the backpack on the back of a character)
+* A workplace hierarchy, keeping track of who's the boss of who, for example.

 ## Problem statement